Wichita County Court Records

 • Protective order applications involving family violence are public, but certain identifying details of minor children may be redacted.

-• Parties may file a motion to seal sensitive records under Texas Rule of Civil Procedure 76a, which requires a public hearing and specific findings before records can be restricted.
+• Parties may file a motion to seal sensitive records under Texas Rule of Civil Procedure 76a, which requires a public hearing and specific findings before any restriction takes effect.

 Obtaining Family Court Records